In the Fog

+In the Fog (В тумане) is a 2012 war drama film written and directed by Sergei Loznitsa.
+Adapted from Vasil Bykaŭ's short story of the same name, the film follows the partisans resistance in occupied Belarus during World War II.

+The film had its world premiere at the main competition of the 65th Cannes Film Festival on 25 May 2012, winning the FIPRESCI Prize.
+At the 2012 Yerevan International Film Festival the film won the Golden Apricot for Best Feature Film.

 Plot

-The film is an adaptation from Vasil Bykaŭ's short story.
 In 1942 in Belarus during the German occupation, the Germans face strong resistance from the partisans and face the hatred of local people.
-The partisans suspect Sushenya, a track-walker, of collaboration with the Nazis because he is the only one released of a group of workers who derailed a German train.
+The partisans suspect Sushenya, a track walker, of collaboration with the Nazis because he is the only one released of a group of workers who derailed a German train.
 Two of them capture Sushenya and lead him to the forest where they plan to shoot him.
 They fall into a trap set by the Germans who severely wound Burov, one of the partisans.
 Sushenya attempts to save his executioner's life by carrying the wounded partisan on his back to the nearest village.
 Nevertheless, Sushenya remains under suspicion.
 He laments that he was a well-respected and trustworthy village resident, raising a family in peace, before the war changed that forever.